Nation of Islam: Elijah Muhammad's leadership

 The NOI's membership grew substantially during the latter part of the 1950s.
-In 1959, the FBI encouraged the media to attack the group; that year, a documentary about the Nation, The Hate that Hate Produced, brought growing awareness of the group to the American public.
-The US press increasingly framed the NOI as anti-American and black supremacist, with the civil rights movement largely presenting it as evidence for the harmful effect that poor race relations were having in the US.
-This negative criticism nonetheless gave the group significant attention and assisted its recruitment.
-Further press attention came in 1962, when Los Angeles police raided one of the Nation's temples, during which one member was killed and seven injured.
-Additional issues for the group arose in 1963, when a schism in the Nation's Temple Number 7 in Harlem, New York City led to the creation of a new movement, the Five Percent Nation of Islam.
+In 1959, the FBI encouraged the media to attack the group, with the US press increasingly framing the NOI as anti-American and black supremacist.
+This negative coverage nonetheless gave the group significant attention and assisted its recruitment.
+Further press attention came in 1962, when Los Angeles police raided a Nation temple, during which one member was killed.
+Additional issues arose in 1963, when a schism in the Nation's Temple Number 7 in Harlem, New York City led to the creation of a new movement, the Five Percent Nation of Islam.

-One of the NOI's most significant members in this period was Malcolm X. Born Malcolm Little, he discovered the Nation while in prison; following his 1952 release, he rose swiftly through its hierarchy.
-In 1960, he launched the newspaper Muhammad Speaks, which reached a circulation of over 600,000, and in 1963 he became the Nation's first national representative.
-He also travelled internationally; in Britain, he met with Michael de Freitas, who joined the Nation and formed a British branch.
-Another prominent NOI member was the boxer Muhammad Ali.
-He encountered the Nation in 1961 and received significant media criticism after announcing his membership of the group in 1964.

 During the early 1960s, Malcolm X (left) and Muhammad Ali (right) helped raise the profile of the Nation.